 What's the catch with the Printify free plan?

-The catch is the missing 20% product discount that Premium subscribers get.
+The catch is the missing product discount that Premium subscribers get.
+According to Printify's official Free vs. Premium guide, Premium delivers up to 20% off every product in the catalog.
 Free users pay the full base price on every order, so at scale the missing discount can exceed what Premium would have cost.
 There's no other catch — no transaction fees, no listing fees, no commission.

 How many products can I list on the free plan?

 Unlimited.
 You can create and publish as many designs and product mockups as you want on the free plan.
-The cap is on connected stores (5), not on products inside those stores.
+The cap is on connected stores (five), not on products inside those stores.

 Can I switch from free to Premium and back?

 Yes.
-Premium is billed monthly (or annually).
+Premium is billed monthly or annually.
 You can upgrade at the start of a high-volume month and downgrade after.
-Your account, designs, and store connections stay intact through the transition.
+Per Chayaani's 2026 guide, your account, designs, and store connections stay intact through the transition.

 Does the free plan limit how many orders I can fulfill?

 No. There's no order cap on the free plan.
-You can fulfill thousands of orders per month on Free — you just won't get the 20% Premium discount on them, which is usually the reason high-volume sellers eventually upgrade.
+You can fulfill a large volume of orders per month on Free — you just won't get the Premium catalog discount on them, which is the primary reason high-volume sellers eventually upgrade.

 Do I need the free plan to start, or can I go straight to Premium?